peterfication/mux.yazi/README.md

-# mux - Yazi previewer multiplexer
+# mux - Yazi plugin multiplexer

-This [previewer plugin](https://yazi-rs.github.io/docs/plugins/overview/#previewer) enables multiple previewers per previewer entry.
+This Yazi plugin enables multiple previewers per previewer entry.
 One can specify the previewers to cycle through and a keybinding that triggers the cycle.

 ## Installation